dstrohmaier/SeCoDa/README.md

 The senses are drawn from the [Cambridge Advanced Learner's Dictionary](https://dictionary.cambridge.org).

+*UPDATE* Two missing entries have been added and typos in comments have been corrected.

 This work is licensed under a [Creative Commons Attribution-NonCommerial-ShareAlike 4.0 International License][cc-by-nc-sa].